KvalitetsIT/gosamlserviceprovider/develop.md

 docker-compose -f testgosamlserviceprovider/docker-compose-caddy-dev.yml up
 ```

-If you want to run the test from your IDE are command prompt, you to add the following to your hosts file:
+If you want to run the test from your IDE or command prompt, you to add the following to your hosts file:
 ```
 127.0.0.1 keycloak
 127.0.0.1 mongo